 But which franchise to buy?

 While all of this speaks well for franchising, not all franchises are worthy of your investment.
 Be careful.
-Do your homework.
+Do your homework before you buy a franchise.
 When you’re considering a franchise investment, avoid these 7 warning signs:

 - The franchisor seems too eager to sell you a franchise.
 You’re getting more emails and calls from the franchisor than you believe are necessary.
 Do you want a franchisor who may need you more than you need them?